russfeld/ksucs-hugo/content/_index.md

 # K-State CS Hugo Theme

 This is an adaptation of [Hugo Theme Learn](https://learn.netlify.com/en/) that has been customized for use by K-State Computer Science to build online textbooks.
-It contains some featuers that are unique to our use case, but they may be useful to others.
+It contains some features that are unique to our use case, but they may be useful to others.

 More information can be found on [GitHub](https://www.github.com/russfeld/ksucs-hugo-theme)